Handbook for the daycare centre Lítlifløttur

-Jólahald: The Christmas celebration is on a weekday at the beginning of December.
+Christmas gathering: The Christmas gathering is on a weekday at 4 pm, at the beginning of December.

 All children, who attend on a half-day basis, are welcome to join in on these events.

-Garðdagur: One Friday each year is designated for parents, children and staff to do work together in the institution’s garden.
+Playground working day: One day each year, in the summer mounts, is designated for parents, children and staff to do work together in the institution’s garden.

-Ommu og abbadagur: One day a year all grandparents are invited to a get-together.
+Grandparents day: One day a year all grandparents are invited to a get-together I the afternoon.

 The parents’ council: